Jasmy118/AWS_Tutorials/6. Jupyter Installation and Creating New Environment/README.md

 - $ pip3 install -r jTestEnvFreeze.txt --> computes all the installations in this txt file
 Now import pandas in the previously created notebook and it works.

-12. Creating new environment with conda
+12. Creating new environment in Jupyter with conda.
 Check python3 installation:
 - $ python3 -V